dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 When talking about diminishing returns in World of Warcraft, we are typically referring to one of two different but related concepts by which the effects of our stats are diminished.

-### Diminishing Returns as Marginal Utility
+### Diminishing Returns from Marginal Utility

-The first is the property of **diminishing marginal utility**, which is the idea that every point of a stat added to a total is less valuable relative to the previous.
+The first is the property of **diminishing marginal utility**, which is the idea that every point of a stat added to a total is less valuable *relative* to the previous point.
 For example: adding 1 rating when you have 100 rating to begin with is a larger marginal gain than adding 1 rating when you have 200 rating.

 {{< texblock >}}
 \begin{aligned}